tylermenezes/TinyDb/README.markdown

 Updating Objects
 ----------------
-Whenever you've made some updates to an object and want to commit them to the database, call the `update()` function and TinyOrm will take care of it.
+Whenever you've made some updates to an object and want to commit them to the database, call the `update()` function and TinyDb will take care of it.

-Optionally, don't call `update()` and TinyOrm will update it for you in its destructor.
+Optionally, don't call `update()` and TinyDb will update it for you in its destructor.
 This generally makes tracking down update bugs more difficult, however, so it's not suggested.

 Deleting Objects